 "Whilst visiting Berlin (with my late friend Sheri) in 2012, I perchance discovered the Kabarett der Namenlosen (or Cabaret of the Nameless) and was instantly intrigued by the title alone.
 Originally created by Jewish Conférencier, Eric ‘Elow’ Lowinsky’ in 1926, Kabarett der Namenlosen was infamous for presenting only the worst possible talent, in order to satisfy the perverted pleasures of a cruel audience.

-The Cabaret was very successful and popular at the time.
+The Cabaret was very successful and popular at the time and was mentioned in Erich Kästner's "Fabian".
 But I wanted to offer something dreamier and poetic by fusing some of my influences such as Fashion, Cinema and Theatre.
 I had no idea what would happen and how people would respond.
 I was TERRIFIED of failure.
-So I began my research into the 1920’s in Berlin and found so much material: beautiful music and interesting characters.
-Most people have only one idea of “Weimar Berlin” which usually includes Liza Minnelli in ‘Cabaret’ or Marlene Dietrich in ’Der Blaue Engel’.
-I wanted to offer something new, something exciting and something that represents me as an artist.
+So I began my research into the 1920’s in Berlin and discovered so much source material: beautiful music, interesting characters, hypnotising art, strange films and intriguing mysteries never to be solved.
+I wandered the streets of Berlin.
+I learned German.
+I sold what i could to survive... and i did survive.

 - Le Pustra